willroberts/gosu-example/README.md

 # gosu-example

-This is a sample 2D game made with Gosu, the Ruby game engine.
+A 2D game made with Gosu, the Ruby game engine.